Updated: 24th February 2021

-I gently picked them up, and there they remained on my hand - the male dangling from the female, for no longer than a minute or two, just long enough for my husband to take a photograph before the two bees parted, and also for me to take a good look at the bees.
+I gently picked them up, and there they remained on my hand - the male dangling from the female, for no longer than a minute or two, just long enough for my husband to fetch the camera and take a photograph before the two bees parted, and also for me to take a good look at the bees.

 The male is also smaller than the female, and the thorax is paler in colour.

-Andrena carantonica are seen in spring, foraging on spring flowering
+Andrena scotica are seen in spring, foraging on spring flowering

 shrubs and plants.
 They especially like to visit willows, hawthorns, fruit trees, maples, blackthorns, dandelions, umbellifers, hawk's beards and brambles, all of which are present in my surrounding area.
 They will also visit brassica plants if left to flower.

 They may nest singly or in small, loose groups on sunny banks and slopes, and often amongst leaf litter.
 Several females may share a common nest entrance.

 It's very frustrating at times, keeping up with various changes in classifications and names.
 When I originally wrote this page, as far as I was aware, it was Andrena Carantonica.